TetianaBron/news-api/README.md

 # Finding news
-Responsive Web App, where you can find images by keyword (from open API 'https://newsapi.org/v2')
+Responsive Web App, where you can find news by English keyword (from open API 'https://newsapi.org/v2')

 ## Technologies are used:
 * HTML5;